tughi/recode/Thoughts.md

         value: T
     }

-The compiler will complain of missing a null-checks.
+The compiler will complain of missing null-checks.

     func length(self: @String?) -> i32 {
         if self != null {